 It is a feature of the UK's rules that the replacement assets have to remain within the UK tax net.
 In 2015, a similar requirement was held by the CJEU to be a restriction on freedom of establishment (European Commission v Germany (C-591/13)): the Court ruled that the taxpayer should be able to choose between immediate payment or bearing the administrative burden of deferring the tax.
-The UK has not changed its rules to permit a deferral for this particular exit charge, although deferral is permitted for exit charges arising in certain other situations.
+With the end of the Brexit transition period looming, however, it seems unlikely that the UK will change its rules to permit a deferral.